Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Parsing partial pose parameters in DICOM headers

 Imaging data stored as DICOM files contain additional metadata beyond the raw pixel intensities of the image.
-In particular, X-ray angiography DICOM files encode the primary and secondary positioner angles of the C-arm, which correspond to the rotational parameters $\alpha$ and $\beta$, and the Source to Patient Distance attribute, which represents the $y$-direction translation~(\cref{fig:overview}C).
-Note that these comprise only three of the six degrees of freedom required to describe a C-arm pose as formulated in \cref{eq:random-pose}.
-Furthermore, while this partially specifies the pose of the C-arm, this formulation does not account for \textit{the position of the patient relative to the C-arm}.
-That is, unless the isocenter of the patient's CT is perfectly aligned at the C-arm's center of rotation, this pose will have misidentified translations.
+In particular, certain X-ray DICOM formats encode the primary and secondary positioner angles of the C-arm, which correspond to the rotational parameters $\alpha$ and $\beta$, and the Source-to-Patient Distance attribute, which represents the $y$-direction translation~(\cref{fig:overview}c).
+These parameters comprise only three of the six degrees of freedom required to describe a C-arm pose as formulated in \cref{eq:random-pose}.
+Furthermore, while this partially specifies the pose of the C-arm, this formulation does not account for the position of the patient relative to the C-arm.
+That is, unless the isocenter of the patient's CT is perfectly aligned at the C-arm's center of rotation, the pose constructed from the DICOM metadata will contain misidentified translations.